webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Masters-Weaponry.md

 ---
 aliases:
-  - Masters Weaponry
+- "Masters Weaponry"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Striker-Combat
-title: Masters Weaponry
-collection: Foci
-kind: Compendium
 ---

 ## Masters Weaponry
 You are a master user of a particular type of weapon, be it a sword, whip, dagger, gun, or something else.